mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 main assm](../img/lr4/ma1.jpg){: loading=lazy width="600"}

-* Screw together the YZ max assembly to the beam.
+* Screw together the YZ max assembly to the beam with the 3 long bolts in the image above.
-* These 3 screws get snugged down.
+* Look at the other side of the YZ max assembly, there are 3 holes going all the way through it.
+Raise it to the correct height and the holes will line up.
+You can insert the bolts straight through with your screw driver.
 * It tends to be easier to hold them with the screwdriver and use a wrench to tighten the nuts.
 * Snug....don't crush.
 It is very easy to leave them a bit light and check them again later.